Bankruptcy in Australia: How does it work?

 You’re wondering, ‘how does the bankruptcy process work?’

 Have you imagined a life without savings or credit?
 You reach the end of your money before payday and there’s nowhere left to go.
 The dark side of bankruptcy – and one of the consequences of bankruptcy in Australia that people rarely talk about – is that bankrupts often become reliant on borrowing cash from friends and family or they take out expensive payday loans to make ends meet.
-And although the bankruptcy may be discharged after three years, the consequences of bankruptcy in Australia can linger much longer — for up to five years or longer on your credit file.
+And although the bankruptcy may be discharged after three years and one day, the consequences of bankruptcy in Australia can linger much longer — for up to five years or longer on your credit file.

 Imagine instead that you have the security of a long-range, detailed budget in place.
 Your bills are paid on time, you have savings growing in the bank and can see a clear path to your recovery.
 When your budget changes or unexpected bills come up, you have the support of a caring team of experts to work it out for you.
 Creditors are no longer chasing you and you’ve forgotten what it’s like to worry about money.